refractionPOINT/python-limacharlie/README.md

 1. `LC_CREDS_FILE` environment variable points to a YAML file with `oid: <OID>` and `api_key: <KEY>`.
 1. Assumes a creds file (like #2) is present at `~/.limacharlie`.

+To set your credentials in your home directory's `.limacharlie` file, use `python -m limacharlie login`, all future API / CLI commands in the future will automatically have access to those credentials.

 ### Importing
 ```python
 import limacharlie